 If, like us, you’re looking for a child-friendly introduction to Asian culture without getting your flip flops too grubby, then the garden city is the place to be.
-Singapore is a tropical, buzzy melting pot of pan-Asian culture with infrastructure that knocks the socks off any city I’ve seen.
-It’s Summer the year round, has children from all over the world to play with at rooftop ‘sky parks,’ (now a pre-requisite to all new builds) and outdoor water parks wherever you go.
-They seem to have it all worked out.
+Singapore is a tropical, buzzy melting pot of pan-Asian culture with so much for kids to do.
+The infrastructure that knocks the socks off any city I’ve seen, it’s summer year round, has children from all over the world to play with at rooftop ‘sky parks,’ (now a pre-requisite to all new builds) and outdoor water parks wherever you go.
+Singapore seems to have it all worked out.

 Super small and very easily accessible, Singapore is impeccably clean and culturally and culinarily miraculous.
 They’re so resourceful with what little space they have here, the main road from the airport doubles up as a runway.